isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-sprayer-for-fence-stain/index.md

 Despite that, some DIYers report that the sprayer has a usage learning curve - but the company has prepared great [instructional videos on the Graco website](https://www.graco.com/us/en/homeowner/support/education-center.html) .
 The machine will give you 2800 PSI through its piston pump (stainless steel).
-You won't need to refill the stain sprayer ait its flexible suction hose will draw the paint directly from your containers.� - this allows clean (no mess) and fast fence staining.
+You won't need to refill the stain sprayer ait its flexible suction hose will draw the paint directly from your containers. - this allows clean (no mess) and fast fence staining.
-The stand-mounted design will protect the pump components from water ingress and debris.� You can also work comfortably, thanks to the 25-foot hose, along your fence, with the base unit's minimal movement.
+The stand-mounted design will protect the pump components from water ingress and debris.
+You can also work comfortably, thanks to the 25-foot hose, along your fence, with the base unit's minimal movement.
 The airless DIY paint sprayer has a floor-standing pump, and its robust handle fixed on the device's upper casing allows easier transportation or movement.
 It can spray either oil- or water-based stains and paints.
 Graco recommends you use an extension rod (20-inch) while you're spraying the decks.
-But you may use a brush to hinder stain pooling or unevenness� - when your painting technique is off.
+But you may use a brush to hinder stain pooling or unevenness - when your painting technique is off.
 So, when staining the fence, a suitable sprayer or spray gun will allow you to work on the surfaces easily and fast.
 I know that you may opt to use a painting contractor, but a sprayer will make your DIY staining project exciting.
 Pros:
 - Can spray your unthinned paints